NCAA Division II football championship

-The NCAA Division II Football Championship is an American college football tournament played annually to determine a champion at the NCAA Division II level.
-It was first held in 1973, as a single-elimination tournament with eight teams.
-The tournament field has subsequently been expanded three times; in 1988 it became 16 teams, in 2004 it became 24 teams, and in 2016 it became 28 teams.
+The NCAA Division II football championship is an American college football tournament played annually to determine a champion at the NCAA Division II level.
+It was first held in 1973, as a single-elimination playoff with eight teams.
+The tournament field has subsequently been expanded four times: to 16 teams in 1988, 24 teams in 2004, 28 teams in 2016, and 32 teams in 2025.

-The National Championship game has been held in seven different cities; Sacramento, California (1973–1975), Wichita Falls, Texas (1976–1977), Longview, Texas (1978), Albuquerque, New Mexico (1979–1980), McAllen, Texas (1981–1985), Florence, Alabama (1986–2013), and Kansas City, Kansas (2014–2017).
-The 2018 and 2019 games were played at the McKinney ISD Stadium and Community Event Center in McKinney, Texas.
+The national championship game has been held in eight cities.
+Former sites include Sacramento, California (1973–1975); Wichita Falls, Texas (1976–1977); Longview, Texas (1978); Albuquerque, New Mexico (1979–1980); McAllen, Texas (1981–1985); Florence, Alabama (1986–2013); and Kansas City, Kansas (2014–2017).
+From 1973 through 1985 (with the exception of 1978) the championship game carried a bowl designation (see NCAA Division II bowl games).

+Since 2018, the championship game has been played at the McKinney ISD Stadium and Community Event Center in McKinney, Texas.
 Since 1994, the games have been broadcast on ESPN.

+Small-college wire service national champions

-Prior to 1973, for what was then called the NCAA College Division, national champions were selected by polls conducted at the end of each regular season by two major wire services; in some years the two polls named different number one teams.
-From 1964 to 1972, postseason bowls crowned four regional champions.
+Prior to 1973, for what was then called the NCAA College Division, national champions were selected by polls conducted at the end of each regular season by two major wire services, the Associated Press (AP) and United Press International (UPI).
+In some years, the two polls named different number one teams.
+From 1964 to 1972, postseason bowl games crowned four regional champions.
 NCAA Division II bowl games still exist, but only as postseason contests for teams not qualifying for the championship playoffs.

-NCAA College Division wire service national champions

-Polls were conducted by the Associated Press (AP) and United Press International (UPI) at the end of each regular season.
+Polls to rank "small college" football teams were conducted by the Associated Press (AP) and United Press International (UPI) during, and at the end of, each regular season.
 The AP polled a panel of writers, while UPI polled a panel of coaches.

-National champions by polling

-While the NCAA started Division II playoffs in 1973, AP and UPI still conducted their polls these years.
+When UPI began its poll in 1958, it explained that the poll would cover college football programs not considered "major" by the Football Writers Association of America (FWAA), with the small schools (then numbering 519) belonging to the NCAA, the NAIA, both, or neither.
+The AP began its poll in 1960.